EV Ride & Drive Events

 If you are interested in attending our next ride-and-drive event, please contact email@example.com for dates and information.

 Drive Electric Hawaii (DEH) is a coalition of eight public, private, and non-profit organizations with a shared vision of promoting electrified transpiration in Hawaii.
 STCH, as it is administered by Blue Planet Foundation, is a member of DEH.

 The coalition is committed to promoting the use of electric vehicles, cutting fossil-fuel transpiration, and adding more renewable energy through collaboration on education, promotion, advocacy, and infrastructure to make electric mobility easier for all.

 To learn more about Drive Electric Hawaii, please click here

 Electric Island Drive

-STCH and Blue Planet Foundation hosted the second annual Electric Island Drive in honor of National Drive Electric Week, a nationwide celebration to highlight the benefits of electrified transportation and Hawaii's higher-than-average EV adoption rate.
+The past two years, STCH and Blue Planet Foundation hosted the annual Electric Island Drive in honor of National Drive Electric Week, a nationwide celebration to highlight the benefits of electrified transportation and Hawaii's higher-than-average EV adoption rate.
 Data from the Hawaii State Energy Office shows that as of August 2017, there were 6,216 electric vehicles registered in the state, a 34.2% increase from the same month last year.